Feeling Deadly, Working Deadly: Indigenous Worker Wellbeing

 - Translating mainstream work practices to ensure they are culturally sensitive

 - A lack of cultural understanding and support

 - Geographical isolation.

 This kit is intended for use by Indigenous AOD workers, their managers and supervisors.
 Mainstream AOD workers and managers may also find the Kit useful.
 The Kit aims to reduce the risks of stress and burnout amongst this critically important, but vulnerable, group of workers.
-Download the Kit components below, or order hard copies of the Kit online or by phoning 08 8201 7535.
+Download the Kit components below, or contact us to order hard copies of the Kit.

 Contents of the Kit

 The Kit contains the following components:

 This information sheet explains the background and rationale for the development of the Kit and how to use the Kit.